armory3d/armorpaint_docs/README.md

 ##### Usage

 - `Undo Steps`: Set the number of undo steps to preserve.
 Using less undo steps may improve performance when running on GPU with constrained memory.
-- `Paint Bleed`: Stretch brush strokes on the uv map to prevent seams.
+- `Paint Bleed (Bias)`: Stretch brush strokes on the uv map to prevent seams.
 - `3D cursor`: Enable topological warp for paint cursor with depth and angle rejection.

 ##### Pen Pressure